 Asking for tap water in Barcelona and Italy just resulted in a confused look.
 Even though when I looked up if the tap water was safe to drink in the areas I was in (it was), restaurants still don’t really allow you to drink it.

 So, I mostly carried around my own water bottle, and there were fountains to fill them around cities like Rome and Venice (which were especially good about this).

 Honestly, it wasn’t too expensive for bottled water, but especially when I’m traveling and doing a ton of walking (and trying to stick to my rules for budget travel!), I tend to drink a lot of it, so that adds up quickly.

 2. Public bathrooms aren’t free

+This culture shock example was actually the most shocking (and inconvenient) for me!
 I was at a subway station when I found this one out.
 I didn’t have any euros on me, so I had to make a quick run to the nearest McDonald’s.
 It’s not every country, but typically Eastern European countries do charge in public places.